aderonke27/AdventureWorks-Cycles-Sales-Analysis/README.md

 Several categorical fields contained abbreviated codes that were not meaningful in a business context.
 These were expanded into readable labels to improve interpretability across all dashboards:
 - Product Class: L → Low, M → Medium, H → High
 - Product Line: M → Mountain, R → Road, S → Standard, T → Touring
-- Product Style: W → Women's, M → Men's, U → Universal
+- Product Style: W → Women, M → Men, U → Universal

 **Handling Null and Missing Values**
 All columns were reviewed for null and missing values.
 Where missing values appeared in categorical fields — such as product line or product style — they were replaced with "Unknown" to prevent null values from distorting aggregations or visual outputs.
 Columns with excessive null values that were not relevant to the analysis were removed entirely.

-**Outcome**
 After completing all transformation steps, the cleaned tables were loaded into the Power BI data model using the Close & Apply function, ready for relationship building and measure creation.

----

 ## Data Modeling
 Following data import and cleaning, a relational data model was constructed in Power BI's Model View.
 Relationships between tables were established using primary and foreign keys to enable accurate cross-table analysis.

-The following relationships were configured, all set as **one-to-many**:
+The following relationships were configured, all set as one-to-many:
 | From Table | Key | To Table | Key |
 |---|---|---|---|
 | Sales.SalesOrderDetail | ProductID | Production.Product | ProductID |